LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 Cleaning up
 ===========

-You should now have lots of files in that demux directory.
+You should now have lots of files in your output directory.
 It’s good practice to keep track of how demultiplexing performed: you could put the output of a grep command into a file to keep a record (see solution box below if you're not sure how to do this).

 .. admonition:: Solution
 	:class: toggle